caseypaquola/BigBrainWarp/docs/pages/scripts.rst

 Transformations for surface-based data
 ***************************************

-For surface-based transformations, we leverage the common space of fsaverage with BigBrainSym to perform nearest neighbour interpolation.
+For surface-based transformations, we can performed a vertex-wise or parcel-wise interpolation.
+The vertex-wise transformation leverages a nearest neighbour interpolation from the BigBrainSym to fsaverage5.
 We've pre-computed the indexing between fsaverage5 and the bigbrain surface because it takes a little time to run, but you can see the procedure in **BigBrainWarp/scripts/nn_surface_indexing.m**.
-All that is left to do, is enter your data:
+Alternatively, you can use a parcel-based transformation.
+Surface-values are averaged within 1000 parcels, then transformed to matched parcels on the alternative surface.
+The parcellation was transformed to the BigBrain surface using an optimised multi-modal surface matching (MSM) registration, which holds advantages in aligning cortical morphometry (`click here for more details <https://bigbrainproject.org/docs/4th-bb-workshop/20-06-26-BigBrainWorkshop-Lewis.pdf`_).

-The following bash scripts will call the necessary matlab functions and are best used with .txt files.
-You may also input .mgh, .curv, .annot, .thickness and .gii files, however, the output is mostly limited to .txt.
+The following bash scripts will call the necessary python functions.
+You can input .txt, .mgh, .annot, or .gii files, and the output will be .txt files.
+The functions currently support fsaverage5 for nearest neighbour interpolation ("nn") or fsaverage and fs_LR_32k for MSM informed tranformations ("msm").

 .. code-block:: bash

-	# Take your input data, say group-average qT1 on fsaverage5.
-The arguments should be entered as left hemisphere, right hemipshere, then output name
+	# Take your input data, say group-average qT1 on fsaverage5
+	# The positional arguments lh_data, rh_data, approach (nn or msm), input surface (fsaverage5, fsaverage, fs_LR) and output name
+	# For example:
-	bash fsaverage_to_bigbrain.sh /projects/casey/bigbrain/qT1_data_lh.txt /projects/casey/bigbrain/qT1_data_rh.txt /projects/casey/bigbrain/qT1
+	bash fsaverage_to_bigbrain.sh /projects/casey/bigbrain/qT1_data_lh.txt /projects/casey/bigbrain/qT1_data_rh.txt nn fsaverage5 /projects/casey/bigbrain/qT1
-	# The output will be /projects/casey/bigbrain/qT1_bigbrain.txt
+	# The output will be /projects/casey/bigbrain/qT1_lh_bigbrain.txt /projects/casey/bigbrain/qT1_rh_bigbrain.txt

 	# Conversely, you can transform data from BigBrain or BigBrainSym surfaces to fsaverage5 using:
-	bash bigbrain_to_fsaverage.sh lh_data rh_data output_name
+	bash bigbrain_to_fsaverage.sh lh_data rh_data approach output_surface output_name
+	# For example:
+	bash bigbrain_to_fsaverage.sh $bbwDir/spaces/bigbrain/Hist-G2_lh.txt $bbwDir/spaces/bigbrain/Hist-G2_rh.txt msm fs_LR /projects/casey/bigbrain/Hist-G2
+	# The output will be /projects/casey/bigbrain/qT1_lh_fs_LR.txt /projects/casey/bigbrain/qT1_rh_fs_LR.txt